An Australian Government and NGO partnership supporting locally-led and sustainable development.

 What is the ANCP?

 The ANCP is a unique Australian aid program.
 It is a partnership between the Australian Government and accredited Australian NGOs.
-For over four decades, this partnership has contributed to sustainable economic growth and poverty reduction in some of the world's poorest countries.
+For over 40 years, this partnership has contributed to sustainable economic growth and poverty reduction in some of the world's poorest countries.
 The ANCP is the Australian Government's longest running and largest NGO program.

 How do we help?

-The ANCP supports community-based projects which have a direct and tangible impact on reducing poverty in developing countries.
-It delivers effective and efficient development results.
+The ANCP supports community-based projects that have a direct and tangible impact on reducing poverty in developing countries.
+It is an effective and efficient Australian aid program.
 See results from the previous financial year in the Australian NGO Cooperation Program Fact Sheet.

 How do we work with NGOs?